unnamedmistress/FoodAtHome/README.md

 # Food At Home
 Perfect for Home Cooks!
 Perfect for Busy Parents!
-Take the guess work out of meal preparation
+Take the guess work out of meal preparation Imagine a world where you never have to waste food again.
+A world where you can save time and money by only buying the ingredients you need for the meals you want to cook.
+Introducing the ingredient-to-meal idea app!

+With this app, simply enter in the ingredients you already have at home and the app will generate a list of meal ideas specifically tailored to what you have on hand.
+You'll have access to a variety of recipes, including breakfast, lunch, and dinner all made with ingredients you already have.
+Plus, the app can also help you plan your meals for the week, ensuring that you never run out of ideas.

+Not only will this app save you time and money, but it will also reduce food waste and make cooking more enjoyable.
+Say goodbye to uninspiring meal plans and hello to endless possibilities with the ingredient-to-meal idea app.

 # Features
 Easily create meals from the ingredients you have at home!